jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 + **Learning Goals:** Continue learning React.js
 + **Progress:**
   + Completed my work into the React Context API
-  + Added a new App "react-rendering" to the repo which is a basic of example of using props to render a list of data.
+  + Added a new directory "react-rendering" to the repo which is a basic of example of using props to render a list of data.
 + **Thoughts:**
   + Mixed up on the Syntax of ReactDOM.
-Render and the variaous types of components.
+Render and the various types of components.
 But that's okay.
-Most of the stuff i was able to fix by looking at apps i've already done.
+Most of the stuff I was able to fix by looking at apps iI've already done.
 Even if Syntax isn't 100% committed to memory yet, I know where to look for it.
   + I used as many different examples of React Components as I could, for practice.
 Most of the behaviours of React itself I'm comfortable with now.
-  + Didn't know much about the map method  need to look into that more closely in the days to come.
+  + Didn't know much about the map method... will need to look into that more closely in the days to come.
 + **Link to Work:** [Project](url)